kkumer/gepard/docs/source/gpds.rst

-momentum transfer squared :math:`t`, which returns the two-dimensional array of numbers with the shape :math:`npts \times 4`, where :math:`npts` is the number of points on the Mellin-Barnes contour (which defines the Compton form factors (CFFs)), and the four flavors are:
+momentum transfer squared :math:`t`, which returns the two-dimensional array of numbers with the shape :math:`npts \times 4`, where :math:`npts` is the number of points on the Mellin-Barnes contour (which defines the Compton form factors (CFFs)), and the 4 flavors are:

    - singlet quark
    - gluon